arn-c0de/InteractiveChecklists/README.md

 # Android: Settings → DataPad → Enable "ECDH Handshake Mode"
 # Add your device ID to authorized_devices.json on server
 ```

+DataPad also supports receiving **entity contacts** (tactical units) exported from DCS.
+Enable **Entity Tracking** in the app to receive tactical units and display them as live markers (requires running the forwarder with entity tracking enabled).
+For details and setup instructions, see `scripts/DCS-SCRIPTS-FOLDER-Experimental/README_ENTITY_TRACKING.md` and `docs/features/TACTICAL_UNITS_TRACKING.md`.

 See `docs/technical/ECDH_USAGE_GUIDE.md` for complete setup instructions and `docs/features/DATAPAD_FEATURE.md` for full usage, configuration, and troubleshooting.